nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_customize_dfu.rst

 **************************

 By default the build system generates SUIT envelopes using predefined manifest templates provided by Nordic Semiconductor.
-These templates can be found in :file:`modules/lib/suit-generator/ncs`, and are suitable for standard development needs.
+These templates can be found in :file:`nrf/config/suit/templates` and are suitable for typical development needs.

 Three manifests are used in the most common case: